steroman/dynatrace-deck/slides.md

 # Q&A

 <!-- notes:
-I'm happy to dive deeper into any part of this lifecycle: prioritization, governance, tooling, or how to roll this out incrementally.
+I’m happy to go deeper into prioritization, governance, tooling, or how to roll this out in a realistic and incremental way.
 -->